OlofssonFredrik/Virtual-Env/README.md

 # Setting Up and Using Virtual Environments with Python and GitHub When working with Python projects, it's often recommended to create a virtual environment to manage dependencies and ensure consistency across different systems.
 Follow the steps below to create and manage a virtual environment for your project.

 ## Creating a Virtual Environment In your terminal or command prompt, navigate to your project's root directory and run the following command:
-sh Copy code python -m venv [environment_name] Replace [environment_name] with your desired environment name, for instance, "stat-env".
+python -m venv [environment_name] Replace [environment_name] with your desired environment name, for instance, "stat-env".

 ## Example: